Filmmaking Tools & Gears to make an Independent Film on a Budget

 You can also check out some screenwriting websites or filmmaking YouTube channels on the side while experimenting with independent filmmaking.

-Go and check these tools and gears now and kick start your film!
-Let me know in the comments below if you have more recommendations and your filmmaking process.
+Go and check these tools and gears now and kick-start your film!
+Whether you’re using a zoom lens or considering a c-stand for stability, the right gear you need will help you achieve your vision.
+Let me know in the comments below the gear you get and your filmmaking process.